tacman/msgphp/docs/ddd/identity-helper.md

 ### `getIdentifierFieldNames(string $class): array`

-Returns the identifier field names for `$class`.
-Any instance should have an identity composed of these field values.
-See also `DomainIdentityMappingInterface::getIdentifierFieldNames()`.
+See `DomainIdentityMappingInterface::getIdentifierFieldNames()`.

 ---

 ### `isIdentity(string $class, $value): bool`

 Tells if `$value` is a valid identity for type `$class`.
-An identity value is considered valid if an entity object uses a single identifier value as identity and `$value` is a non empty identifier (see `isEmptyIdentifier()`).
+An identity is considered valid if the entity class uses a single identifier value as identity and `$value` is a non empty identifier (see `isEmptyIdentifier()`).

 In case of one or more identifier values, given in the form of an array, its keys must exactly match the available